wizteriacode/weverse-scraper/README.md

 # weverse-scraper

 This Python script logs into Weverse, navigates to specified feeds and artist pages, and then scrapes and downloads images.
 Only new images that haven't been previously downloaded are saved.
-Once the images are scraped and downloaded, they are synced to a specified Dropbox directory.
+Once the images are scraped and downloaded, they are synced to a specified Dropbox directory and any new directories created during the sync are alerted via Discord.

 ## Table of Contents